vitanova11/REST-and-JSON-APIs-Exercise/README.md

 # REST-and-JSON-APIs-Exercise
-# Part Zero: Set Up
+PART ZERO: Set Up
 Make a virtual environment and install the dependencies.

 Make your project a Git repo.

-Part One: Cupcake Model
+PART ONE: Cupcake Model
 Create Cupcake model in models.py.

 It should have the following columns: